tarannumzaman/tarannumzaman.github.io/_pages/about.md

 Research Interest
 ======
-I am interested in techniques that make computer systems more autonomous, efficient, reliable, and user-friendly.
+I am interested in techniques that make Software and Information systems more autonomous, efficient, reliable, and user-friendly.
 In my current research works, I used Data Mining, LLMs, Natural Language Processing, Knowledge Discovery, Information Retrieval, and Program Analysis to make the concurrent software systems autonomous.